Syria: Across The Lines

 "Mesmerising...
 Simply the most powerful film to have come out of the war in Syria."

-This BAFTA and Emmy award winning film reveals how the once-peaceful villages in the Orontes River Valley in rural Syria were radicalised and torn apart by sectarian tension following the outbreak of the country's bitter civil war.
+This multi-award winning film reveals how the once-peaceful villages in the Orontes River Valley in rural Syria were radicalised and torn apart by sectarian tension following the outbreak of the country's bitter civil war.

 Once, the fertile plains along the Orontes were a place of peaceful coexistence for Syria’s many sects and religions.
 But as the conflict entered its second year, the river came to mark a sectarian frontline: on one side, the rebel Free Syrian Army held ground in Sunni villages whose residents were calling for the fall of President Assad and his regime.
 But less than a mile away, Alawite villagers remained fiercely loyal to the government, and gladly hosted army checkpoints that daily fire shells and mortars into the Sunni villages across the valley.

 With unprecedented access to both sides, I lived along this frontline for five weeks in late 2012, offering a raw and unflinching look at a nation that was breaking apart.
 The resulting film was hailed as one of the most important pieces of journalism to emerge from the Syrian conflict, and was the winner of ten prestigious awards, including a BAFTA, an Emmy, an RTS and a Grierson.

 This film was accompanied by the online release of The Bombing of al-Bara, a narrated account of mostly unedited footage that documented the shocking aftermath of a double airstrike on a small, rural village.

 Watch the full film below.

 "Mesmerising... simply the most powerful film to have come out of the war in Syria.
 There are not that many programmes on television that demand to be seen, but this is one of them."
 The Times